fmaymone/timeslot-api/doc/api/v1/slots/create_new_slot.markdown

 Name : endDate *- required -*
 Description : Enddate and Time of the Slot (startdate + duration).

+Name : rrule
+Description : Repeating Rule for the Slot.

 Name : description
 Description : Description for the slot (max.
 500 characters)